workhorsy/SaltyNES/README.md

 * Is there a way to check if running asm.js instead of WebAssembly?
 * Remove NACL code
 * Shrink wasm file by removing cout and other complex libraries
-* Make it build as Desktop SDL app
 * Add sound playing
 * Change the name